-Lena is the chairperson of Operation 1325’s board.
-She has an extensive knowledge of working with women, peace and security in an international context.
-She was previously the Swedish Ambassador in Angola and has many years’ experience as a diplomat.
-She has experience from working within the United Nations system, where she has acted as Deputy Secretary-General of the Secretary-General of the United Nations Peacekeeping Mission in the Democratic Republic of the Congo, MONUSCO.
-She has also worked as political advisor at the Swedish representation in New York and represented Sweden at numerous UN conferences and meetings, such as the “Fourth Women’s Conference in Beijing”.
-Lena has further been active in Thailand, Namibia, Morocco and Geneva.
+Lena Sundh became the chairperson of Operation 1325 in 2021.
+She has extensive international experience in peace, security, and development.
+Lena has previously served as ambassador for Angola and has many years of experience as a diplomat.
+She also has experience working within the UN system.
+Among her roles, she served as the Deputy Special Representative of the Secretary-General for the United Nations Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
+She has also worked as a political advisor at the Swedish Mission to the United Nations in New York and represented Sweden in various UN conferences and meetings, including the Fourth World Conference on Women in Beijing in 1995.
+Lena has also had assignments in Thailand, Namibia, Morocco, and Geneva.

 Cecilia Ralfe Stelander